-On August 8, 2016, the Court ruled in our favor and agreed that DOE’s claims of privilege are not substantiated with regard to the documents they redacted.
-The Court faulted DOE for using blanket language to invoke deliberate process and attorney client privileges, and required DOE to submit all the documents – un-redacted – for the Court’s in camera review within a week.
+August 8, 2016 — The Court ruled in our favor and agreed that DOE’s claims of privilege are not substantiated with regard to the documents they redacted.
+The Court faulted DOE for using blanket language to invoke deliberate process and attorney client privileges, and required DOE to submit all the documents – un-redacted – for the Court’s in camera review.

-On April 4, 2016, Advocates for the West filed a Motion for Summary Judgment in this case, requesting that DOE release the redacted information it submitted in its initial response to Governor Andrus’s FOIA request.
+April 4, 2016 — Advocates for the West filed a Motion for Summary Judgment in this case, requesting that DOE release the redacted information it submitted in its initial response to Governor Andrus’s FOIA request.

 Andrus is seeking “injunctive and other appropriate relief and seeking the disclosure and release of agency records improperly withheld.”
 The complaint notes that, “Numerous newspaper articles and opinions in Idaho have attempted to shed light on this issue.
 DOE has responded to the media’s attention by spinning the issue as a matter of supporting jobs at INL, rather than dealing with nuclear waste in Idaho…Although DOE has attempted to minimize the significance of the proposed commercial spent nuclear fuel shipments by describing them as ‘research quantities,’ DOE has briefed Idaho’s Leadership in Nuclear Energy (“LINE”) Commission on the possibility of future ‘research’ at INL involving more than 20 metric tons of spent fuel.”